 Royalty-Based

-When funders receive a percentage of the revenue generated by the project or venture they support as it generates capital.
+When funders receive a percentage of the revenue generated by the project or venture they support, it incentivizes them to continue providing capital.

-For example, funders may support an app before it’s fully developed and then share in the revenue once the app is launched.
+For instance, funders may provide support for an app even before its full development and later share in the generated revenue once the app is launched.

 However, this does not make the backers shareholders in the project.
-They are participants in the funding and are only entitled to the royalties they receive from sales.
+They are simply participants in the funding process and are entitled only to the royalties they receive from sales.

 Reward-Based